hercychang/prep-step-1/README.md

-# App Academy Prep - Track 1
+# App Academy Prep - Step 1

 Welcome to App Academy's prep-work!
 We're excited to help you begin your journey as a developer.